cisco/libsrtp/README.md

 \-\-enable-openssl-kdf use| OpenSSL SRTP KDF algorithm
 \-\-gdoi                  | use GDOI key management (disabled at present)

-By default there is no log output, loggin can be enabled to be output to stdout or a given file using the configure options.
+By default there is no log output, logging can be enabled to be output to stdout or a given file using the configure options.

 This package has been tested on the following platforms: Mac OS X